-Deeply empathic and immersive, my design process is informed by classic design thinking methodology and rooted in my experiences in nonprofit development.
+Deeply empathic and immersive, my process is informed by human-centered design and rooted in my experiences in the nonprofit space.

-It is truly an exciting time to be a UX/UI designer, working amongst well-seasoned information architects, interaction designers, and other UX practitioners.
-I am humbled by the methodologies established before me and amazed by the technologies that continue to evolve.
+It is truly an exciting time to be a UX/UI designer, working among well-seasoned information architects, interaction designers, and other UX practitioners.
+I am humbled by the methodologies established before me and excited by the technologies that continue to evolve.
 In particular, a quote by experience design forefather, Jesse James Garrett, resonates with me:

 "Experience design is the design of anything, independent of medium, or across media, with human experience as an explicit outcome, and human engagement as an explicit goal."

-Bearing this in mind, I have developed my design process that is both tactical as it is a mindset.
-It keeps users at the center and draws upon my experiences in nonprofit marcomm and in particular, as a volunteer Creative Director for Educate2Envision International (E2E).
+Bearing this in mind, my design practice is both a process as it is a mindset.
+It keeps users at the center and draws upon my experiences in nonprofit marcomm and in particular, as Creative Director for Educate2Envision International (E2E).

 Well before I was a "UX/UI designer," I was practicing a type of experience design with E2E.
-For four years, I helped design education programs for youth in Honduras, in addition to fulfilling my duties as a designer and communications strategist.
+For four years, I helped design education programs for youth in Honduras, in addition to driving impact as a designer and communications strategist.
 Aligned with Garrett's thinking, the end goal was always human engagement.

 Below, I detail my approach, deliver a recap of a trip to Honduras, and demonstrate how my years as CD continues to inform my work today.

-Inspired by IDEO's approach to design thinking, I define strategic innovation as the intersection of user needs, business needs, and technical capacity.
-While constraints certainly exist, I've found success in the use of the following tools and techniques:
+Using a human-centered design approach, I aim to explore strategic innovation at the intersection of user needs, business needs, and technical capacity.
+Having tackled diverse design challenges, I've found success in the use of the following tools and techniques: